How to Conjugate Estar

 In this case, we did not use the contraction “del” because there was no “el” after “de”

-When we use estar with prepositions to talk about where things are we need to remember what is it that is performing the action.
+When we use estar with prepositions to talk about where things are, we need to remember what it is that is performing the action.

 El marcador está al lado de Teacher Catalina.